Apogee-Ind/fpack/README.md

 # fpack
-Core datapack of the Ice Boat SMP.
+_Core datapack of the Ice Boat SMP._
 Fpack is the work of Frijoles_, with contributions from authors of Vanilla Tweaks, *insert other packs here*

 This datapack is an agglomeration of multiple namespaced modules that, while functionally independent, share some code related to loading and ticking functions.
 For that reason, only certain folders can be deleted by users who only want part of fpack's functionality.
 The modules are as follows:
 * `data/end2`
 * `data/fpack`
 * `data/iceboat`

+Currently for just implementing banners
+* `data/reishards`

 ## Module Description
 ### End 2